Saturday 9th December 2017 Lectures by BAS members

 Visitors are welcome at all these events.
 Entrance is £4.50 and £3 for members, students £1.50.

-Free parking is available in the evening adjacent to the Liston Hall
+Free parking is available after 7pm adjacent to the Liston Hall

 All queries, including membership and fieldwork, tel: 01628 523896.